Sedkoro49/Sedkoro49/README.md

 <br>
 <br>

-I'm a Roblox scripter and Discord bot developer.
-The future holds more greatness.
+Roblox scripter and Discord bot developer.
+A better greatness awaits.
 <br>
-I dare not say I am a master at any craft; there's always something new to learn.
+Man is not complete without machine.